pjf/pjf.github.io/personal/_posts/2014-02-17-is-social-media-making-us-antisocial.md

 <!--more-->

-This is a long post, and it's going to help if we start with a brief reivew of communication over the ages, beginning with face-to-face interactions.
+This is a long post, and it's going to help if we start with a brief review of communication over the ages, beginning with face-to-face interactions.
 These provide plenty of *non-verbal* signals, such as body language and vocal tone.
 It's often clear when interacting with someone if they're paying attention or distracted; if they're angry, joking, happy, or just bored.
 (Although even face-to-face, we're still good at [getting things wrong][hostility-bias]).

-At some point we learnt how to read and write, and while letters were an important stage in our development, I'm restricting myself to looking at direct and instantaneous communication in this article.
+At some point we learned how to read and write, and while letters were an important stage in our development, I'm restricting myself to looking at direct and instantaneous communication in this article.